 In season 6 Peggy has to rework a campaign for headphones since the slogan "Give us your ears" might come off wrong in light of the reveal that some US soldiers in Vietnam have been collecting ears of the people they killed.

 VH-1 cancelled the reality dating show Megan Wants a Millionaire and the third season of I Love Money after a contestant involved in both shows (and alleged to be the winner of the latter) was involved in a murder-suicide case.

 Frankie Boyle on the British panel show Mock the Week has turned countless Too Soon jokes into crowning moments of funny.
-Immediately following Top Gear presenter Richard Hammond's brutal high speed crash, Frankie cheerfully suggested, "That should be an anti-speeding advert—Richard Hammond trying to remember his own wedding day!
-'She was wearing black, or was it red...am I married?'"
-All of which prompted host Dara Ó Briain to cringe, "There's a line in the sand, right, and you can't even see the line in the sand...you're actually out of sand!
-You're into, like, tropical tundra regions...."
+Immediately following Top Gear presenter Richard Hammond's brutal high speed crash, Frankie cheerfully suggested, "That should be the anti-speeding advert; it should be footage of Richard Hammond trying to remember his own wedding day!
+'She was … she was wearing black, or was it red?
+Am I married?'"
+All of which prompted host Dara Ó Briain to cringe, "There's a line in the sand, right, and you can't even see the line in the sand.
+You're actually out of sand!
+You're into, like, tropical tundra regions."